Vibrant Gujarat: 2003

-The Surat Summit, inaugurated by Union Finance Minister, Jaswant Singh. was also equally impressive.
-Other dignitaries present during the event were Union Minister for Textiles, Shah Nawaz Hussain, Union Minister for Rural Development Kashiram Rana, experts in textiles, gems and jewellery, senior officials from State and Central Government.
+MoUs, IEMs, and concrete business plans in the form of proposals worth ₹55,000 crore were registered with the government.
+These proposals were submitted in a variety of industries, including electricity, oil and gas, petrochemicals, tourism, biotechnology, agro-foods, research, gems and jewelry, and technical education.
+176 project proposals were compiled and were then scrutinized for their viability.
+Internationally reputed credit rating agencies like CRISIL and CARE lend their support as the financial advisors to these projects.
+Leading private and public sector banks of India like ICICI, IDBI, State Bank of India, Bank of Baroda, State Bank of Saurashtra, Corporation Bank, IDFC and NABARD have extended their support for financing these projects.
+CRISIL also worked with iNDEXTb in structuring these projects.
 At the end of the event, 76 memorandums of understanding (MoU) worth US$14 billion for investment were signed.

-Other events organized during Navratri festival were International Convention on Reconstruction in Kutch District after earthquake in 2001 and Celebration of Birth Anniversary of Mahatma Gandhi at Porbandar–the birthplace of Mahatma Gandhiji on his birthday anniversary on 2 October 2003.

-About 125 foreign delegates, 200 Non-Resident Indians, 200 leading dignitaries and other participants from about 45 countries participated in Navratri festival.

 2005

-The two-day Vibrant Gujarat: Global Investor's Summit 2005 was a one-of-its- kind event in India.
-It got off to a start with the Honourable Vice President of India, Shri Bhairon Singh Shekhawat, inaugurating the ceremony.
+2005 Vibrant Gujarat Global Investor's Summit was a two-day event organized in India.
+It started with the Vice President of India, Bhairon Singh Shekhawat, inaugurating the ceremony.
 More than 6,000 people attended the inaugural ceremony.
-The dignitaries present at the ceremony included industry representatives, foreign multinationals, NRIs as well as the business ___ from various sections of the society, India.
-Mukesh Ambani of Reliance Industry, Gautam Adani of the Adani Group, Shashi Ruia of Essar, Nigel Shaw of British Gas and so on.
-MoUs for setting up projects worth INR 870 Billion were signed on the first day itself.
+The dignitaries present at the ceremony included industry representatives, foreign multinationals, NRIs as well as the business from various sections of the society, India.
+Mukesh Ambani of Reliance Industries, Gautam Adani of the Adani Group, Shashi Ruia of Essar, Nigel Shaw of British Gas and so on.
+MoUs for setting up projects worth ₹870 Billion were signed on the first day itself.

-To invite participation from global players, five delegations Led by senior Ministers __ of Gujarat Cabinet visited different parts of the world to hold discussions with NRIs, NRGs (Non Residential Gujaratis) and foreign investors.
+To invite participation from global players, five delegations Led by senior Ministers of Gujarat Cabinet visited different parts of the world to hold discussions with NRIs, NRGs (Non Residential Gujaratis) and foreign investors.
 From amongst them, several investors and NRIs participated in the event.
 The summit was planned to coincide with Gujarat's famous Kite festival, Uttarayan, which marks a change of season with the movement of the sun into the northern hemisphere.
 Sectoral theme pavilions showcasing the strength of Gujarat in the relevant areas were developed.
 Major industries, Government corporations and Institutions participated in each sector.
 The event also hosted an exhibition along with seminars on the focus areas for investment in the state.
 These were IT, Biotech, Agro, Energy, Gas, Petroleum, Non-conventional Energy, Port & port-Led industries, Financial Services, Textiles and Apparels, Gems & Jewellery, Tourism etc. The exhibition was held at the Science City which have more than 200 exhibitors from various sectors.
 The exhibitions attracted visitors from within the state and outside.

-Facility for arranging one to one meetings available where senior officers from the Industries and other departments, representatives of UNIDO and FICCI were present.